 Command Mode Firewall Mode Security Context

-Routed Transparent Multiple
+Routed Single Multiple

-Single Context System
+Transparent Context System

 Class configuration • • • •

 Release Modification 7.0(1) This command was introduced, replacing the fixup command, which is now deprecated.
 7.2(1) This command was modified to allow configuration of additional DNS inspection parameters.
+8.2(1) The dynamic-filter-snoop keyword was added.

-DNS guard tears down the DNS session associated with a DNS query as soon as the DNS reply is forwarded by the security appliance.
+DNS guard tears down the DNS session associated with a DNS query as soon as the DNS reply is forwarded by the adaptive security appliance.
 DNS guard also monitors the message exchange to ensure that the ID of the DNS reply matches the ID of the DNS query.

-When DNS inspection is enabled, which it is the default, the security appliance performs the following additional tasks:
+When DNS inspection is enabled, which it is the default, the adaptive security appliance performs the following additional tasks: